Annual awards that celebrate and recognise excellence in Pacific arts across a range of arts practices and career stages.

 - be a New Zealand citizen or permanent resident

-- have a track-record of excellence and achievement and show potential for contributing to the further development of Pacific arts in New Zealand
+- have a track record of excellence and achievement, and show potential for contributing to the further development of Pacific arts in New Zealand

 - not be a previous recipient of the award in the same award category.
-See all previous award recipients

 In addition, each award has specific criteria outlined below.